 Behind each success story about a newly developed and quickly distributed PPE or mechanical ventilator is a network of manufacturers around the globe, who are using their manufacturing design and production expertise, as well as utilizing the nearly limitless capacity of distributed manufacturing networks, to get supplies out to affected populations.

 With the growing tide of COVID-19 cases in the US and Europe, many states and leaders have deemed medical supply manufacturers as essential businesses that should remain open.
-Xometry, with its network of over 4,500 global manufacturers and expert applications engineering team, is committed to building your medical solutions with engineers, designers, innovators, and more to combat COVID-19 in the coming months.
+Xometry, with its network of over 5,000 global manufacturers and expert applications engineering team, is committed to building your medical solutions with engineers, designers, innovators, and more to combat COVID-19 in the coming months.
 Visit our 3D printing service page today.